Importance of reception year learning for child development

 But the reception year teaches so much more than that!

 In reception, teachers have a statutory duty to carefully facilitate the ‘characteristics of effective learning’.
 These are the fundamental skills and attitudes required to help children become lifelong learners, focusing on not just what children need to learn but how they learn it.

-- being willing to have a go and try something new
+- Being willing to have a go and try something new

-- bouncing back after difficulties and persisting in the face of challenge
+- Bouncing back after difficulties and persisting in the face of challenge

-- being encouraged and supported to have their own ideas
+- Being encouraged and supported to have their own ideas

-- finding more than one way of doing something
+- Finding more than one way of doing something

-- being proud of how they achieve something, not just the achievement itself
+- Being proud of how they achieve something, not just the achievement itself

-- making links and connections between their learning
+- Making links and connections between their learning

-Moreover, the reception class curriculum uniquely highlights the importance of other learning skills that children need in order to access the learning that takes place later on in primary school.
+Moreover, the reception class national curriculum uniquely highlights the importance of other learning skills that children need in order to access the learning that takes place later on in primary school.

 - Personal, Social and Emotional Development: Being able to negotiate, consider the ideas and needs of others, empathise and work successfully as part of a team.